JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 Many groups around the world have sought advances in the field of LWFA and other plasma acceleration schemes from institutions in North America, Europe, and Asia [[2]](#reference).
 In Latin America, our research group pioneered the implementation of a laser-plasma accelerator at the Institute of Energy and Nuclear Research (IPEN) [[10]](#reference).Our main objective is to produce electron beams with energy up to tens of megaelectron volts per LWFA.
 By bremsstrahlung, Electron beams with those energies are able to produce $\gamma$ radiation to induce a $^{100} Mo(\gamma , n) ^{99} Mo$ photonuclear reaction as a future application [[11]](#reference).

 Currently, we are focusing efforts on several developments required for a LWFA installation, such as computational simulation support [[12–14]](#reference), a source of high-peak-power laser pulses [[15]](#reference), proper gaseous and plasma target creation [[16, 17]](#reference), and development and implementation of diagnostic tools to assist and monitor the experiments [[18, 19]](#reference).
 The development of diagnostic tools is very important for a better understanding of the laser-plasma interaction [[20]](#reference).
 Diagnostic efficiency is crucial, as instabilities in both targets and laser pulses can result in low reproducibility of LWFA processes and impair the quality of accelerated electron beams [[21]](#reference).

-Among the various non-perturbing optical methods that can be used to diagnose the gaseous target [[22-25]](#reference), interferometry is a very accurate technique capable of quantifying very small optical path differences and therefore suitable for measuring density variations in LWFA targets.
-The IX software was developed due to this need for a new diagnostic tool to aid in the characterization of the supersonic jet of gas, quickly and reliably.
+Among the various non-perturbing optical methods that can be used to diagnose the gaseous target [[22-25]](#reference), interferometry is a very accurate technique capable of quantifying very small optical path differences and therefore suitable for measuring density variations in LWFA targets [[26, 27]](#reference).

+The [Interferometry Analysis - Gas-Jet Profile] software and [Interferometry Analysis - LIP Profile] software were developed due to this need for a new diagnostic tool to aid in the characterization of the supersonic jet of gas, quickly and reliably.
+Both softwares were developed by our research group as part of the work to implementation of a laser-plasma accelerator at the Nuclear and Energy Research Institute (IPEN).

 ## Installation
 Interferometry Analysis - Gas-Jet software was developed in Python 3.11 and the use of this algorithm requires the installation of the following packages: [NumPy](https://numpy.org/) [[2]](#reference), [Scipy](https://scipy.org/) [[3]](#reference) and [PyAbel](https://pyabel.readthedocs.io/en/latest/index.html) [[4]](#reference) for data processing, [Pillow](https://pypi.org/project/Pillow/) [[5]](#reference) to manipulate interferogram images, [Matplotlib](https://matplotlib.org/stable/index.html) [[6]](#reference) to plot results, and